ahmadawais/Emoji-Log/README.md

 1. `✅ TEST: IMPERATIVE_MESSAGE_GOES_HERE`
-    > Use when you release a new version.
+    > Use when it's related to testing.
     > E.g. `✅ TEST: Mock User Login/Logout`

 _— That's it for now.
 Nothing more nothing less._